-Our assessment of the fire risk has been based on the following factors (see Appendix 1 for some example descriptions):

-Occupation - How your building is used by people.

-Fire Detection - Information about any fire detection systems you have in place.
+Our assessment of the fire risk has been based on the following factors (see Appendix 1 for some example descriptions): Occupation - How your building is used by people.
+Fire Debation - Information about the Grandshorting authorized and beating and beating and beating and beating Fire Detection - Information about any fire detection systems you have in place.
 Escape - In the event of an emergency, how people will exit your church.

 Fire Load - How easily the structure of your building could ignite and flames could spread in a fire.
 Likelihood - In your experience, what is the possibility of a fire at your church taking into account the history of the building and existing precautions.

-Overall Fire Risk Assessment

-Based on the factors set out in the Fire Risk Assessment above, the overall Fire Risk Assessment is as follows:
+Overall Fire Risk Assessment Based on the factors set out in the Fire Risk Assessment above, the overall Fire Risk Assessment is as follows: